SalomePlatform/adao/doc/en/ref_algorithm_InterpolationByReducedModelTest.rst

 .. include:: snippets/Header2Algo01.rst

-This algorithm provides a simple way of analyzing the quality of the empirical state interpolation obtained using a reduced basis, using measurements at specific points.
+This algorithm provides a simple way of analyzing the quality of the empirical interpolation obtained by a reduced basis for complete states, using measurements at precise points.

-The results displayed by default are simple statistics related to the normalized errors of interpolation with a reduced basis.
-The test uses a reduced base and a set of optimal measurement positions, and uses pseudo-measurements from each complete state (“*snapshot*”) included in the given test set.
+The results displayed by default are simple statistics related to the normalized errors between the interpolation with a reduced basis and the complete states we seek to represent on the reduced basis.
+The test requires a reduced basis and a set of optimal measurement positions, and uses pseudo-measurements from each complete state ("*snapshot*") included in the given test set.

 Please note: to be consistent, this test must use the same mathematical norm as